Kai SakakibaraDONATE HERE

 A key step for Kai is he now off the respirator and can breathe by himself unassisted.
 As he is not dependent on the breathing machinery, it has been possible to move him out of the ICU (Intensive Care Unit) and into a high care ward.
 During his time in ICU, Kai had dedicated nurses monitoring him 24/7 to ensure he had the best possible care to get through the very critical stage.
 It’s said that most people stay in ICU for less than a week, the fact that Kai was there for so long is an indication of the severity of his injury.

-We were absolutely amazed with the care and professionalism provided by the Canberra ICU.
-There is no doubt without their incredible skills, support infrastructure and genuine ability to look after critically ill patients, Kai would not be here today.
-Each of the doctors and nurses were genuinely interested in providing an outstanding service for people in their care and we felt that Kai was in good hands while he was there.
+We were absolutely amazed by the care and professionalism provided by the Canberra ICU.
+There is no doubt without their incredible skills, support infrastructure, and genuine ability to look after critically ill patients, Kai would not be here today.
+Each of the doctors and nurses was genuinely interested in providing an outstanding service for people in their care and we felt that Kai was in good hands while he was there.
 While we don’t have experience with the ICU in other hospitals, we are sure they all provide a similarly high level of care.

-During this time, a fantastic group of friends came together and organised an online auction to raise funds for Kai’s recovery.
-With riders from around the world donating their jerseys, bikes, number plates and other goodies.
+During this time, a fantastic group of friends came together and organized an online auction to raise funds for Kai’s recovery.
+With riders from around the world donating their jerseys, bikes, number plates, and other goodies.
 For a week of the auctions, social media was filled with awesome people getting behind Kai’s fundraiser, and by the end of it there was over AUD$45,000 raised — we were blown away.
-Your work and effort is really appreciated.
+Your work and effort are really appreciated.
 Thank you so much to everyone who was involved.

-There was also an amazing fundraiser night organised by our friend Paula Griffiths in NSW and hosted by Ben Hidalgo from Holeshot Fitness a couple of weeks ago.
-Many people and organisations donated wonderful items to be auctioned off.
-Lots of people attended, a number of whom we have not seen for years making, it a really successful event with a fantastic atmosphere.
-It’s ironic that Kai would have loved to be there to meet everyone, but if he could have attended there would have been no need for the event …
+There was also an amazing fundraiser night organized by our friend Paula Griffiths in NSW and hosted by Ben Hidalgo from Holeshot Fitness a couple of weeks ago.
+Many people and organizations donated wonderful items to be auctioned off.
+Lots of people attended, several of whom we have not seen for years making, it a really successful event with a fantastic atmosphere.
+Ironically, Kai would have loved to be there to meet everyone, but if he could have attended there would have been no need for the event …

-We’re still staying in an AirBnB about 10 mins walk from the hospital so we’re able to go and see Kai 2 or 3 times a day without having to worry about traffic, parking etc. Saya is dedicated to training and her Olympic campaign.
-From now until Tokyo in 4 months time, she understands that decisions made to optimise her training are also in Kai’s best interest.
+We’re still staying in an Airbnb about 10 mins walk from the hospital so we’re able to go and see Kai 2 or 3 times a day without having to worry about traffic, parking, etc. Saya is dedicated to training and her Olympic campaign.
+From now until Tokyo in 4 months, she understands that decisions made to optimize her training are also in Kai’s best interest.
 Martin and Yuki are trying to keep busy so please get in touch if you need anything.